bestsoftever/NoIf/README.md

 # NoIf

-Write simpler to understand code.
+Write easier to understand code, faster.

 It means - to avoid throwing exceptions in case of errors and to avoid using `if` or `catch` statements to check if a happy path can be continued.

 # Features

 1. Type which represents a result of an operation - `Result<T>`.
-It can contain data of type `T` or an `Error`.
+The variable of that type can store either data of type `T` or an `Error`.
+1. `Error` - as base cless for errors returned from methods.
+It support nesting/aggregate errors.
 1. Set of `Then` methods which allows to invoke next operation on `Result<T>` (also with overrides which support async code)
 1. `Unit.Default` - to represent the lack of a value returned from a method.
-1. `Error` - as base cless for errors returned from methods.
-It support nesting/aggregate errors.
 1. Set of `Act<T>` methods - which allows to invoke an action if the result of the previous operation is `T`.
 1. Set of `Swap<T>` methods - which allows to swap the result type if the result of the previous operation is `T`.